sandrafernandez1991/dev_resources/report-on-topic-modeling-interfaces/report-on-topic-modeling-interfaces.md

 * **Description**: E. Hoque and Giuseppe Carenini (2015), ["ConVisIT: Interactive Topic Modeling for Exploring Asynchronous Online Conversations"](http://www.cs.ubc.ca/~carenini/TEACHING/CPSC503-16/READINGS/iui0167-paper-SUBMITTED.pdf)
 * **Topic modeling workflow**:
-  * An all-in-one, start-to-finish system that does its own topic modeling of a corpus.
+  * An all-in-one from start-to-finish system that does its own topic modeling of a corpus.
 * **Notable interpretive features of interface**:
-1. Interactive visualization interface designed for topic modeling asynchronous conversation on the Internet (email, blog comments, etc.).
+1. Interactive visualization interface designed for topic modeling asynchronous conversation on the Internet (email, blog comments, etc.)
 1. Interface shows overall conversation (left panel in figure)
 1. Interface also shows the actual conversation (right panel in figure)
-1. "Human-in-the-loop" feature to allow humans iteratively to assess results of a topic model and tweak it interactively in a sense-making activity--e.g., change granularity of topics, merge or split topics, suppress a topic, specify that words must (or must not) be in a topic,
+1. "Human-in-the-loop" feature to allow humans iteratively to assess results of a topic model and tweak it interactively in a sense-making activity–e.g., change granularity of topics, merge or split topics, suppress a topic, specify that words must (or must not) be in a topic
 1. Has an algorithm for automatic labeling of topics. (p.
 4 of PDF)
-1. Feedback on the interface was assessed through a user study.
+1. Feedback on the interface was assessed through a user study
 * **Code site**: [unknown]
 * **Notes by WE1S team**:
   * _Alan_: Can it be adapted for articles?